AndrewJBateman/ionic-angular-world-data/README.md

 ## Status & To-do list

-* Status: Working.
-See sections above.
+* Status: Working & deployed to Firebase.
+For To-do see sections above.

 ## Inspiration